Type of course: GCSE

 Who would this course suit?
 What skills do you need ?

 This course would suit someone with an interest in foreign culture and language.
-Students will ideally have good literacy skills, remember new words and vocabulary easily and be willing to speak and practice speaking out loud.
+Students will ideally have good literacy skills, remember new words and vocabulary easily and be willing to speak and practise speaking out loud.
 They must enjoy conversation; have good listening skills and pay attention to detail.
 It may seem that everyone speaks English, but in fact 75% of the world’s population does not.
 Languages at GCSE are fun to learn.
 You listen to songs, watch TV and read comics and books all in a different language.

 Being able to speak to locals when you go on holiday is just one of the many reasons why you should learn a language at GCSE.
 You may even encounter an opportunity to speak a foreign language in your hometown or local community as there are many tourists visiting England.
 Learning a foreign language can build your communication, interpersonal, intercultural, and public speaking skills – otherwise known a ‘soft skills’.
 Some studies have also shown that learning another language can improve your ability to multi-task and block out distractions.